SafiUllahAshfaq/interviews-learning/open-questions.md

 - Map q aya tha?
 - Set q aya tha?
 - for in vs for of, difference and pro cons?
+- for vs forEach?
+  - Why can't we break the execution in forEach?
 - symbol in JS?
 - promises long chaining scenarios?
 - How hoisting works?